willis240/willis240.github.io/README.md

 - Uploaded the target.yaml file to the research workspace for the jupyter notebook
 - Finished up the text explanations for the jupyter notebook
+- Added slide about jupyter notebooks to the slides about what I've learned

 ## About Me